chauff/cse1500-web-transcripts/_lectures/design.md

 The W3C has many working groups, among them (until 2016) the _Web Applications (WebApps) Working Group_ whose [goal](https://www.w3.org/2014/06/webapps-charter.html) was as follows:

 ```
-As web browsers and the web engine components that power them become ubiquitous across a range
+As web browsers and the web engine components that power them become
-of operating systems and devices, developers are increasingly using web technologies to build
+ubiquitous across a range of operating systems and devices, developers
+are increasingly using web technologies to build applications and are
-applications and are relying on web engines as application runtime environments.
+relying on web engines as application runtime environments.
 Examples of
-applications now commonly built using web technologies include reservation systems, online
+applications now commonly built using web technologies include
-shopping / auction sites, games, multimedia applications, maps, enterprise-specific applications,
+reservation systems, online shopping / auction sites, games, multimedia
+applications, maps, enterprise-specific applications, interactive design
-interactive design applications, and PIM (email, calendar, etc) systems.
+applications, and PIM (email, calendar, etc) systems.
 ```

 In 2017 this group was superseded by the [_Web Platform Working Group_](https://www.w3.org/2017/08/webplatform-charter.html) which has a similar goal (but not written up as nicely).
-The working group is responsible for a number of web technologies that move us closer towards the vision of the **browser as the operating system**, including:
+The working group is responsible for a number of web technologies that move us closer towards the vision of the **browser as the operating system**.

-- client-side database and offline applications;
-- file and filesystem APIs;
-- WebSockets;
-- Web Workers (enables web applications to spawn background processes);
-- DOM & HTML;
-- Canvas (for drawing);
-- Web components (a component model for the web).

 ## Cross-platform applications

-_Do web technologies also help you to create desktop apps or mobile apps?_
+_Do web technologies also help us to create desktop apps or mobile apps?_

 Indeed, they do!
-[Electron](https://electronjs.org/) is an open-source project that enables you to build **cross-platform desktop apps** for Windows, Mac and Linux with HTML, JavaScript and CSS - the very technologies you learn about in this course.
+[Electron](https://electronjs.org/) is an open-source project that enables us to build **cross-platform desktop apps** for Windows, Mac and Linux with HTML, JavaScript and CSS&mdash;the very technologies you learn about in this course.

 Electron itself uses [Node.js](https://nodejs.org/en/), the server-side JavaScript runtime we cover in a later lecture together with [Chromium](https://www.chromium.org/), an open-source web runtime.